keith27staines/iOSApp/README.md

 ### Target device and iOS version

-The target device is an iPhone 5s or later.
+The target devices are iPhone 5s or later.
 The target version of iOS is iOS 11.0 or later

 ### Sourcecode Repository